 A network engineer salary range can also vary between specific roles within the network engineering field.
 ZipRecruiter reports the following job titles as the highest average earners:

 The average income of network engineers also varies regionally.
-The cities with the highest average pay include:
+The cities with the highest salary include the following:

 A network engineer and a network architect both specialize in optimizing efficiency by establishing and maintaining high-performing networks.
 However, their approaches differ significantly.
 A network architect makes the plans, whereas a network engineer oversees the execution.
 If you think of a network architect as being similar to a building architect, then the role of a network engineer parallels that of a general contractor at the construction site.

 Before diving headfirst into the exciting world of network engineering, take a minute to think about what you actually want to do in the field.
-Network engineering encompasses many different specialties, so choosing your area of interest can allow you to take a more targeted approach to developing your skills.
+Network engineering encompasses many specialties, so choosing your area of interest helps you take a more targeted approach to developing your skills.